HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 ### `llms.txt`

 The <a hreflang="en" href="https://llmstxt.org/">`llms.txt` file</a> is an emerging proposal designed to help LLMs effectively utilize a website at inference time.
-Similar to `robots.txt`, it hosted at the root of a website's domain (for example, `https://example.com/llms.txt`).
+Similar to `robots.txt`, it is hosted at the root of a website's domain (for example, `https://example.com/llms.txt`).
 The key distinction lies in their function: while `robots.txt` instructs bots as to what they are allowed or disallowed to crawl during training or inference, `llms.txt` provides a structured, LLM-friendly overview of the website's content.
 This allows LLMs to efficiently navigate through a website in real-time when answering user queries.

 As `llms.txt` is relatively new, we observed very limited usage on the web.
 Across desktop pages, only 2.13% exhibit valid `llms.txt` entries, while 97.87% show no evidence of this file.
-Mobile pages showed a similar pattern, with 2.10% of pages containing valid entries and 97.9% lacking them (see the following figure).
+Mobile pages showed a similar pattern, with 2.1% of pages containing valid entries and 97.9% lacking them (see the following figure).

 {{ figure_markup(
   image="genai-llms-txt-adoption.png",